Meeting on Shtokman field development held

 The Shtokman gas and condensate field development project is of strategic importance for Gazprom.
 The field will become a resource base for deliveries of Russian gas - both pipeline and LNG - to the Atlantic basin markets.

 Sevmorneftegaz (a wholly owned subsidiary of Gazprom) holds the gas and gas condensate exploration and production license for the Shtokman field.

 Gazprom determined Total (France) and StatoilHydro (Norway) as partners to execute the Shtokman project.

 In February 2008 Gazprom, Total and StatoilHydro signed the Shareholder Agreement on establishing Shtokman Development AG, a special-purpose company to implement the engineering, development, construction, financing, and operation of the first phase facilities intended for the Shtokman field development.

 The special-purpose company will own the infrastructure of the first phase of the Shtokman field for 25 years, starting from the field commissioning date.

-In 2008 the Vyborg Shipbuilding Plant launched the construction of two semi-submersible drilling rigs to drill production wells in the Shtokman field.
+In 2008 the Vyborg Shipbuilding Plant launched the construction of two semi-submersible drilling rigs for drilling production wells in the Shtokman field.

-Designed for operation in severe climate conditions of the Far North, the Polyarnaya Zvezda and Severnoye Siyaniye platforms can resist the waves up to 32 meters high, perform exploratory and production drilling of gas and oil wells reaching 7,500 meters at water depth of 70-500 meters.
+Designed for operation in severe climate conditions, the Polyarnaya Zvezda and Severnoye Siyanie platforms can resist low temperature and the waves up to 32 meters high, perform exploratory and production drilling of gas and oil wells reaching 7,500 meters at water depth of 70-500 meters.

 The first semi-submersible drilling rig is to be constructed in the fourth quarter of 2010, the second one - in the first quarter of 2011.